wdbasson/visit-counter/README.md

 ## Description

-The vanilla example demonstrates a simple stateful site visit counter in a PHP container.
+The vanilla example demonstrates a simple site visit counter in a PHP container.

 Two core concepts are conveyed in the vanilla example: 1) how to build your own docker from Dockerfile, and 2) how to mount a volume inside of a docker.